 Some children who are found to have been harmed or at risk of harm from abuse and neglect are removed from the care of their parents by child protection authorities and placed in out-of-home care (OOHC).

 Box 2: Types of out-of-home care

-- Residential care: placement is in a residential building where the purpose is to provide placements for children and where there is paid staff.
+- Residential care: placement is in a residential building where the purpose is to provide placements for children and where there are paid staff.

 - Family group homes: homes for children provided by a department or community-sector agency that have live-in, non-salaried carers who are reimbursed and/or subsidised for the provision of care.

 - Home-based care: placement is in the home of a carer who is reimbursed for expenses for the care of the child.
-There are three categories of home-based care: relative or kinship care, foster care and other home-based OOHC.
+There are four sub-categories of home-based care: relative/kinship care, foster care, third-party parental care arrangements and other home-based OOHC.

 - Independent living: including private board and lead tenant households.

 - Other: placements that do not fit into the above categories and unknown placement types.
 This may include boarding schools, hospitals, hotels/motels and the defence forces.

 Placements solely funded by disability services, medical or psychiatric services, juvenile justice facilities, overnight child care services or supported accommodation assistance placements, and children in placements with parents where the jurisdiction makes a financial payment are excluded.